grigoryvp/dotfiles/README.md

 # * Set Profiles/Colors/Color presets to "Solarized Dark"
 # * Set Profiles/Text/Font to "JetBrainsMono Nerd Font" size 16
 # For DoubleCommander settings
+# * Disable all confirmations in "/File operations/confirmation"
 # * In /Files views/Columns/Custom columns
 #   * Change GETFILENAMENOEXT to GETFILENAME
 #   * Delete the "ext" and "attr" columns